 Construction Management programs prepare individuals to manage, coordinate, and supervise the construction process from concept development through project completion on timely and economic bases.
 Includes instruction in commercial, residential, mechanical, highway/heavy civil, electrical, environmental, industrial, and specialty construction; facilities management; project planning; budgeting and cost control; logistics and materials management; personnel management and labor relations; site safety; construction contracting; construction processes and techniques; organization and scheduling; and applicable codes and regulations.

-Students who are interested in Construction Management can study up to a Masters degree.
-Right now, 3,371 students earn a some level of degree in Construction Management around the country each year.
+Students who are interested in Construction Management can study up to a Post masters certificate.
+Right now, 3,703 students earn a some level of degree in Construction Management around the country each year.
 More students graduate with a degree in Construction Management in the state of Louisiana compared to any other state.
 The average annual income for a graduate with a bachelor's degree in Construction Management is $56,467.

 The highest paying job for Construction Management majors is Construction Managers.
 But, something else to think about is how much demand there is for certain positions.
 A position that is in high need that a degree in Construction Management can prepare you for is Construction Managers.